catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 as they are fetched, and produce a possible change in the state of a mapped attribute in memory as a result.
 They are produced for a particular attribute conditionally, based on examination of the first incoming row in the result set, as well as on loading options.
-If a load of the attribute is not to proceed, no callable is produced.
+If a load of the attribute is not to proceed, no callable function is produced.

 Figure 11 illustrates the traversal of several ``LoaderStrategy`` objects in a *joined eager loading* scenario, illustrating their connection to a rendered SQL statement which occurs during the ``_compile_context()``